Finding that first taste of air on a snowboard at Snow Valley

 Like Our Facebook Page

 Nailing a butter, sliding with only half your board on the snow and the other half in the air, is a trick that until now was beyond their abilities.
-Now, in just a couple of hours, they’ve nearly mastered the technique and they are elated.
+In just a couple of hours with a private snowboard instructor, they’ve nearly mastered the technique and they are elated.

 Then they came out for Snow Valley's “Rise and Shred” event a couple weeks prior, and it seeded the idea of taking a private lesson together to elevate their mountain game.